sdley/sdley/README.md

 ## Hi there 👋, Welcome!

 Hello!👋 My name is **Souleymane DIALLO**. <br>
-I have a huge interest in Software Engineering as well as in Cybersecurity!
+I have a huge interest in Software Engineering as well as in Cybersecurity and AI!

 Currently working on Electric Vehicle Routing Problem (EVRP) and a Queue Management System.